Far-sa/Auth_service/README.md

 MySQL: A widely used, open-source relational database management system (RDBMS) for simpler data structures.

 Streamlined Development Workflow with Docker:

-Image Building: gir leverages Docker for building containerized images for each microservice, ensuring consistent environments and simplifying deployments.
+Image Building: leverages Docker for building containerized images for each microservice, ensuring consistent environments and simplifying deployments.
 Orchestration: Docker Compose or other orchestration tools can be used to manage and scale deployments of gir's microservices on a container platform like Docker Swarm or Kubernetes.

 This repository provides a robust foundation for building secure, scalable, and maintainable microservices in Golang, with the added benefit of a streamlined development